pirate21213/fw2kml/README.md

 # How to Use

--Download the fw2kmldrag.exe
+- Download the fw2kmldrag.exe

--Drag a featherweight data file (.csv) on top of the fw2kmldrag.exe
+- Drag a featherweight data file (.csv) on top of the fw2kmldrag.exe

--fw2kml will automatically reformat the data and create a new file called [filename]_fw2kml.kml
+- fw2kml will automatically reformat the data and create a new file called [filename]_fw2kml.kml

--Open this .kml with Google Earth
+- Open this .kml with Google Earth

--Profit!
+- Profit!

+# Not on Windows / Don't want to download a .exe?

+- Open the fw2kml.ipynb and run the script on Google Colaboratory!